bonobos/fullstack_homework/README.md

 - Load the data into a database

 ## Goal #2: make an HTTP api for the data
-Create an HTTP API to fetch the data you loaded into the database in part 1
+Create an HTTP API to fetch the data you loaded into the database in part 1.
+Add a test to verify the HTTP API works.

 ## Goal #3: make a webpage that displays the data